Utsuro-bune: Modern investigations

 Further investigations of the Utsuro-bune incident were done in 1925 and in 1962 by ethnologist and historian Yanagita Kunio.
 He points out that circular boats were not unusual in Japan (see for example Tarai-bune); only the western-like details, such as the windows made of glass and the brazen protective plates, make the Utsuro-bune look exotic.
 He also found out that most legends similar to that of the Utsuro-bune sound alike: someone finds a strange girl or young woman inside a circular boat and rescues the stranded or sends her back to the ocean.

 Yanagita also points out that the eldest versions of Utsuro-bune describe humble, circular and open log-boats without any dome atop.
 Yanagita assumes that the details of the brazen plates and windows made of glass or crystal were added because skeptics would question the seaworthiness of a humble log-boat on the high seas.
 A steel-reinforced Utsuro-bune with glass windows would more easily survive travel on the ocean than an open, unreinforced wooden boat would.

-Dr. Kazuo Tanaka (田中 嘉津夫), Japanese professor for computer and electronics engineering from Gifu University at Tokyo (東京), investigated the original scripts in 1997.
+Dr. Kazuo Tanaka (田中 嘉津夫), Japanese professor for computer and electronics engineering from University of Electro-Communications at Tokyo (東京), investigated the original scripts in 1997.
 He considers the popular comparisons of the Utsuro-bune with modern UFO sightings to be far-fetched.
 He points out that the Utsuro-bune of the legends never flies or moves on its own, nor does it show any signs of extraordinary technologies.
 It simply drifts motionless on the water.
 Tanaka concludes that the tale of the Utsuro-bune was a literary mixture of folklore and imaginations.
 He bases his assumptions on the 1925 investigations of Yanagita Kunio.